DanielBMarkham/Info-Ops3/manuscript/chapter08.md

-Next up, how biological systems learn and how they can be super-intelligent without actually knowing anything.
+Next up, how machine systems learn and how they can be super-intelligent without actually knowing anything.